Marrowstone Island Community Association (MICA)

 • 1899 First Burials - Carl Norman 1899, Ole Nordby 1902, Alice Twiggs 1906, Mary Thompson 1907

-• 1902 Additional land donated by Anna Nordby, Lincoln and Lela Nordby and Mariyn Fite
+• 1902 Additional land donated by Anna Nordby, Lincoln and Lela Nordby and Marilyn Fite

 • 1916 Any resident of Marrowstone Island could acquire a plot by working to clear cemetery land